ammein/custom-code-editor/README.md

 ```

 ## Methods available
-These two methods are available from ApostropheCMS itself.
-You can refer them in ApostropheCMS docs:
+These methods are available for you to use :

 | Method | Description |